t-autood/t-autood/README.md

 7. To score a new data set cardio_odds.csv with the pretraind meta learner: python score_new_dataset.py  .
 This script uses 20 pipelines to fit and score the raw data set, converting it to the new representation consumed by the meta learner for detecting outliers in cardio_odds.csv data set.

-## Pipelines and Datasets used to train our meta learner
+## Pipelines & Datasets
-The 400 pipelines and 500 datasets we used to train T-AutoOD meta learner can be found in the "train" folder.
+The 400+ pipelines and 500+ datasets we used to train T-AutoOD meta learner can be found in the "train" folder.
 Read the README in "train" folder for more information.